brandur/sorg/content/articles/idempotency-keys.md

   tells the client to retry.
 They continue to do so until Stripe comes back online and the charge succeeds.

-* *The web worker dies while waiting for a response from Stripe:* Luckily, the call to Stripe was also made with its own idempotency key.
-The client retries and a different worker invokes a new call to Stripe with the same key.
+* *A server process dies while waiting for a response from Stripe:* Luckily, the call to Stripe was also made with its own idempotency key.
+The client retries and a new call to Stripe is invoked with the same key.
 Stripe's own idempotency guarantees ensure that we haven't double-charged our user.

 * *A bad deploy 500s all requests midway through:*
   Developers scramble and deploy a fix for the bug.
 After